costin-t/costin-t/README.md

-- 👋 Hi, I’m @costin-t - Sofonea Costin
+- 👋 Hi, I’m @costin-t -Costin
 - 👀 I’m interested in learning as much as possible
 - 🌱 I’m currently learning Databases and Software Technologies at University of Bucharest;